 Now, it’s true that in a world of discrete goods, when price is high, that will result in a corner solution.
 But sometimes marginal utility is just really low, zero, or even negative due to storage and disposal costs.
 There are some things that even most billionaires do not buy.

-@atabarrok Admit it, there are a lot of goods you would not consume even if the money price were zero.
+@ATabarrok Admit it, there are a lot of goods you would not consume even if the money price were zero.

 — Eli Dourado (@elidourado) December 2, 2011